rust-lang/nomicon/src/atomics/acquire-release.md

 There is one more rule required for these to be useful, and that is _release
-sequences_: after a release store is performed on an atomic, happens-before arrows will connect together each subsequent value of the atomic as long as the new value is caused by an RMW and not just a plain store.
+sequences_: after a release store is performed on an atomic, happens-before arrows will connect together each subsequent value of the atomic as long as the new value is caused by an RMW and not just a plain store (this means any subsequent normal store, no matter the ordering, will end the sequence).

+> In the C++11 memory model, any subsequent store by the same thread that
+> performed the original `Release` store would also contribute to the release
+> sequence.
+However, this was removed in C++20 for simplicity and better
+> optimizations and so **must not** be relied upon.

 With those rules in mind, converting Thread 1’s second store to use a `Release` ordering as well as converting Thread 2’s CAS to use an `Acquire` ordering